Ankle Brachial Index Test

 or high blood pressure

-Your healthcare provider also might advise an ABI if you have symptoms of PAD, like
+Your provider also might advise an ABI if you have symptoms of PAD, like pain in the

-pain in the legs with activity.
+legs with activity.
 But not everyone with PAD has symptoms.
-This makes
+This makes the test even

 You also might need an ABI to check the severity of your PAD.
 You may need this test